 speaker

 Operator

 Thank you.
-We will now be conducting a question and answer session.
-If you would like to ask a question, please press star and then one on your different keypad.
+Conducting a question and answer session.
+If you would like to ask a question, please press the star and then one on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star and then two if you would like to remove your question from the queue.
-Please may I also ask if you could limit your questions to one question and one follow up question.
-For participants using speaker equipment, it may be necessary for you to pick up your handsets before pressing the star keys.
-One moment
+You may press the star and then two if you would like to remove your question from the queue.
+Please may I also ask if you could limit your questions to one question and one follow-up question.
+For participants using speaker equipment, it may be necessary for you to pick up your handset before pressing the star keys.
+One moment, please, while we poll for questions.
+The first question comes from Chris Dendrinos from RBC Capital Markets.
+Please proceed with your questions, Chris.

+speaker